 Beautiful Boat Photography From Across Canada

-From tall ships to scenic kayak trips, check out this gallery of spectacular boat photography from across Canada.
+From tall ships to scenic kayak trips, check out this gallery of spectacular boat photography snapped from a dock near you!

 A Yukon legend

 The S.S.
 Klondike was the largest sternwheeler on the Yukon River between Whitehorse and Dawson City during the first half of the twentieth century.
-Thanks to Fred Allin of Etobicoke, Ontario, for sharing this beautiful boat photo.
+Thanks to Fred Allin of Etobicoke, Ontario, for sharing this shot that captures the ship’s impressive scale.

 This picturesque scene of a canoe on the beach was captured by Paul Barber of Brantford, Ontario.
 The canoe’s bright yellow hull provides a vivid contrast to the grey, fog-enshrouded lake.